 The Concession Golf Club.

 Passive Capillary (PC) Drainage is the only drainage system that can be pulled into the green at narrow three foot spacing for more efficient drainage.
-Layering is common in putting green soils and occurs when a sandy root zone overlies a finer textured native soil, which is typical after years of topdressing.
+Layering occurs when a sandy root zone overlies a finer textured native soil, which is typical after years of topdressing.
+Layering is common in putting green soils.
 In these push-up greens the interface is often too close to the surface, resulting in “wet soil” problems for the turf.
 Even in USGA greens, excess water tends to perch where the sandy root zone interfaces the gravel layer.
 This perched water is held at a slight suction, so it is unable to enter conventional drainage systems.
 Passive Capillary Drainage works two ways.
 PC Drainage elements are placed at the bottom of a narrow sand curtain, which gives water trapped at the soil interface an exit.